back

 prospectiveintentions that fire on future queriesmemory_triggerskeyword-matched, lifecycle-tracked

 Semantic memories are categorized into nine types — convention, decision, environment, identity, integration, lesson, preference, project, and user — each with its own default confidence prior and decay constants.
+Procedures, separately, carry a status (draft, active, retired), an execution-feedback counter, and a fitness score updated by the procedure_feedback tool when a procedure's steps are run and the outcome is recorded.
 Event types are drawn from a similarly closed vocabulary: artifact, decision, error, handoff, result, session_start, session_end, task_update, warning, observation.
 Entity types cover agent, concept, document, event, location, organization, person, project, service, tool.

-The live schema at v1.5.1 contains 56 tables across 37 migrations.
+The live schema at v2.7.0 contains ~62 user-facing tables across 51 migrations.
 The primitives above sit alongside auxiliary tables for RBAC (memory_trust_scores, access_log), quarantine (decoherent_memories, recovery_candidates), the global workspace (workspace_broadcasts, workspace_phi), neuromodulation state, theory-of-mind models, EWC importance weights, and Bayesian uncertainty logs.

 the Brain interface